Skip to main content

 Process safety

-Rapidly after a major event at a site, feedback is organized to share lessons learned and prevent this from happening elsewhere in the Group.
-Reference IMS documents are then reviewed as necessary in the light of lessons learned.
+To facilitate proactive learning after a major event at a site, rapid feedback is conducted to share lessons and prevent similar incidents from happening elsewhere in the Group.
+Based on these lessons, relevant IMS documents are reviewed and updated to reflect best practices.

 Our Industrial Management System (IMS)